 Condition Number Condition Compliant Non- compliant Evidence Comment 1.
 Prohibited activities No chemical, biological, radioactive or nuclear weapons may be taken onto or used within the boundaries of the CEA .
 Compliant Chemical, biological, radioactive or nuclear (CBRN) weapons are not approved for use on Defence training areas.
 The Cultana Training Area Standing Orders (TASOs) include instructions addressing prohibited activities and what can be taken onto or used within the boundaries of the training area.
 2. Stakeholder Engagement The approval holder must establish and maintain an environmental advisory committee (EAC) for the duration of the approval to facilitate input from relevant stakeholders into environmental management of the CEA .
 The EAC must be established within twelve (12) months of this approval and meet at least every twelve (12) months thereafter.
 Compliant Defence established the annual EAC in early 2014, and the inaugural EAC meeting was held on 18 June 2015.
 Membership of the EAC was finalised after Defence signed the Miscellaneous Lease for Defence Purposes (MLDP) with the South Australian Government on 20 June 2014.
 Members include stakeholder representatives from local councils, traditional owner groups, neighbours, State government agencies and the University of Adelaide.
-Defence held the annual Cultana Expansion Area Environmental Advisory Committee (EAC) virtually, on 3 November 2021.
-Five members attended the EAC in person, eight by phone and there were six apologies or were not present.
-Defence will arrange the next EAC meeting in 2022.
+Defence held the annual Cultana Expansion Area Environmental Advisory Committee (EAC) virtually, on 29 November 2022.
+Seven members attended the EAC in person, seven by phone and/ or virtually.
+There were seven apologies or were not present.
+The next meeting is scheduled for November 2023.